KaiqueCampos/NLW5---Podcastr-React-/README.md

  - Listen to Podcast in Random Order

 # 🚀🔥 Changes made to reach the next level
- - [ ] Responsividade para todos os dispositivos
+ - [ ] Responsiveness for all devices
- - [ ] Opção de mudança de temas
+ - [ ] Theme change option
- - [ ] Bloco de anotações para que as informações do Podcast sejam armazenadas pelo usuário
+ - [ ] Notebook for Podcast information to be stored by the user
- - [ ] Opção de salvar como favorito
+ - [ ] Option to save as favorite
- - [ ] Criar Playlists
+ - [ ] Create Playlists

 # Technologies used
  - Typescript